 Braces Are Unlikely to Directly Cause Sinusitis

-To be direct about this: correctly placed braces do not cause sinusitis under normal circumstances.
+To be direct: correctly placed braces do not cause sinusitis under normal circumstances.
 Orthodontic brackets bond to the outer surfaces of the teeth, and the forces the braces apply move teeth within the existing bone structure.
-The maxillary sinuses sit well above the roots of the upper teeth, and normal orthodontic tooth movement does not create direct pathways for bacterial invasion into the sinuses.
+The maxillary sinuses sit well above the roots of the upper teeth, and normal orthodontic tooth movement does not create direct pathways for bacteria to invade the sinuses.
+However, braces can create conditions that make sinusitis more likely in a roundabout way — and that pathway runs almost entirely through oral hygiene.

-When oral hygiene slips during orthodontic treatment — which happens commonly, particularly among adolescent patients who were inconsistent brushers before getting braces — the risk of developing tooth decay and gum inflammation increases dramatically.
-If this bacterial accumulation affects the upper molars and premolars specifically, and if an infection develops at the root level of one of those teeth, the patient faces exactly the odontogenic pathway to sinusitis described above.
+When oral hygiene slips during orthodontic treatment — which happens a lot, especially among teens who were inconsistent brushers before getting braces — the risk of decay and gum inflammation rises sharply.
+If this bacterial buildup affects the upper molars and premolars in particular, and an infection develops at the root of one of those teeth, the patient faces exactly the dental-to-sinus pathway described above.
+The braces did not cause the sinusitis directly.
+But the difficulty of cleaning around them, paired with inconsistent habits, created the bacterial environment that led to it.

 Orthodontic Forces and Sinus Sensitivity

-Some patients do notice increased nasal congestion or sinus pressure during specific periods of orthodontic treatment, particularly immediately after an adjustment when the braces are applying more force than usual.
-The orthodontic forces that move teeth propagate through the bone of the upper jaw, and the maxillary sinuses sit within that same bone structure.
+Some patients do notice mild nasal congestion or sinus pressure during certain phases of orthodontic treatment, especially right after an adjustment when the braces are applying more force than usual.
+The forces that move teeth travel through the bone of the upper jaw, and the maxillary sinuses sit within that same bone structure.
+In most cases, this pressure sensitivity is mild, temporary, and clears within a day or two as the tissues adapt.
+It does not represent infection or sinus damage.
+It is a referred sensation from the pressure on nearby dental structures.
+Patients who feel this pattern often find it predictable.
+It shows up after each adjustment and fades reliably.

 Palatal Expansion and Nasal Airflow

 One form of orthodontic treatment specifically and intentionally affects the nasal anatomy: palatal expansion.
 A palatal expander is an orthodontic appliance used to widen the upper jaw, typically in children whose palate is too narrow for the developing permanent teeth.
 The appliance attaches to the upper molars and applies gradual outward force that widens the mid-palatal suture — the joint between the two halves of the upper jaw.
 Because the roof of the mouth forms the floor of the nasal cavity, widening the palate also widens the nasal cavity and can improve nasal airflow.

-Orthodontists and researchers have documented improvements in nasal breathing and reductions in airway resistance following palatal expansion in appropriately selected patients.
-Some patients with mild sleep-disordered breathing or mouth breathing habits benefit from palatal expansion as part of their orthodontic treatment.
+Orthodontists and researchers have documented improvements in nasal breathing and reductions in airway resistance after palatal expansion in well-selected patients.
+Some patients with mild sleep-disordered breathing or mouth breathing habits benefit from palatal expansion as part of their orthodontic plan.
+In this specific scenario, the link between orthodontic treatment and nasal or sinus function runs in the opposite direction.
+The treatment actively improves the airway rather than disrupting it.

-Distinguishing Dental Sinusitis From Other Causes
+Telling Dental Sinusitis Apart From Other Causes

 What to Do If You Suspect a Connection